xrdocs/design/_blogs/peering-fabric-test.md

 benefit is removing dataplane connectivity between the global Internet and your underlying infrastructure, which is using the default VRF for all internal connectivity.
-This method uses the VPNv4/VPNv6 address families on all BGP peers and requires the Internet VRF be configured on all peering fabric nodes as well as SP PEs participating in the global routing table.
+This method uses the VPNv4/VPNv6 address families on all BGP peers and requires the Internet VRF be configured on all Peering Fabric nodes as well as SP PEs participating in the global routing table.
 If there are VPN customers or public-facing services in their own VRF needing Internet access, routes can be imported/exported from the Internet VRF on the PE devices they attach to.